guxiaobo/calcite-json-adapter/README.md

 LocalTime (mapped as TIME)
 LocalDateTime (mapped as TIMESTAMP)

-sub-objects of other JAVA type will be ignored.
+Sub-objects with the same key under different JSONObjects in the same List (table) must be the same JAVA type, otherwise an IllegalArgumentException will be thrown when executing queries.

-sub-objects with the same key under different JSONObjects in the same List (table) must be the same JAVA type, otherwise an IllegalArgumentException will be thrown when executing queries.
+The DefaultMetadataProvider infers columns and their types from the data itself, it will merge all valid sub-object's keys to the full column list of the mapped table.

-JSONSchema will merge all valid sub-object's keys to the full column list of the mapped table.
+Users can write custom MetadataProviders to fetch columns and their data types from external storages.